-- 1. A request for an appeal is to be submitted in writing to the Director of Academic Services and Advising or designee. - 2.
-The Director of Academic Services & Advising or designee will refer the request within ten (10) business days to the Associate Provost. - 3.
-Appeals will be considered based on the following criteria: - a) Failure to follow the stated processes or procedures that significantly prejudices the outcome; - b) Insufficient or inappropriate evidence used to justify a decision; or
+- a.
+A request for an appeal is to be submitted in writing to the Director of Academic Services and Advising or designee. - b.
+The Director of Academic Services & Advising or designee will refer the request within ten (10) business days to the Associate Provost. - c.
+Appeals will be considered based on the following criteria: - i.
+Failure to follow the stated processes or procedures that significantly prejudices the outcome; - ii.
+Insufficient or inappropriate evidence used to justify a decision; or

-- c) Unjustified sanction. - 4.
-In reviewing the request, the AAB may: - a) Determine there are no grounds for the appeal, thus upholding the AIB decision; - b) Refer the case to the AIB that originally heard the case for re-consideration of special issues; - c) Change the original decision or sanction after reasonable review of the appeal request and the decision rationale of the AIB; or - d) Determine the appeal request merits a formal appeal hearing and schedule a hearing no later than 10 business days from the date the request is reviewed.
-Typically, a formal appeal hearing would not be granted unless significant prejudices result from deviations of designated procedures. - 5.
+- iii.
+Unjustified sanction. - d.
+In reviewing the request, the AAB may: - i.
+Determine there are no grounds for the appeal, thus upholding the AIB decision; - ii.
+Refer the case to the AIB that originally heard the case for re-consideration of special issues; - iii.
+Change the original decision or sanction after reasonable review of the appeal request and the decision rationale of the AIB; or - iv.
+Determine the appeal request merits a formal appeal hearing and schedule a hearing no later than 10 business days from the date the request is reviewed.
+Typically, a formal appeal hearing would not be granted unless significant prejudices result from deviations of designated procedures. - e.
 All decisions, once realized by the AAB, are binding.